MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-maintain.md

 ## Record a maintenance cost directly on a fixed asset

-Every time maintenance is done for an asset, such as a service visit, you can record it on the **Maintenance Registrations** page.
+Every time you do maintenance for an asset, such as a service visit, you can record it on the **Maintenance Registrations** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 2. Select the fixed asset that you want to record maintenance for, and then choose the **Maintenance Registration** action.